Nothing Bad Happens

 Our senses cannot detect the symphony that plays as life fluctuates in one giant organism of movement.

 In the song of a migrating whale that we cannot hear, or in the symmetry and perfection of electrons that we cannot see, life seeks abundance, harmony and variation.
-Like waves moving back and forth from one shoreline to another, we can detect life’s gentle thread that ripples in a chain of sustenance from one species to another.
+Like waves moving back and forth from one shoreline to another, we can detect life’s gentle thread that ripples in a chain of sustenance from one species to another and across the universe.
 Whether we view life at the molecular level, or nature’s symbiotic economies of survival, everywhere is meaningful diversity, symmetries and spectacular design.

 Why nature should propel itself toward the pursuit of excellence is better left a mystery.